Chevrolet Malibu: Malibu Cruiser

 The February 2002 issue of HCI: Hot Compact & Imports magazine featured the Chevrolet Malibu Cruiser concept that GM Performance Division built for the SEMA show in 2001.
-The car was painted in "Sublime Lime" by BASF and featured a highly modified turbocharged 3500 SFI 60-degree V6 (producing 230 hp at 5,000 rpm and 280 lb·ft of torque at 2,900 rpm), a 4T65-E four-speed transmission with overdrive, a set of 19x8-inch wheels by Evo wrapped in Toyo Proxes T1-S high-performance tires.
+The car was painted in "Sublime Lime" by BASF and featured a highly modified turbocharged 3500 SFI 60-degree V6 (producing 230 hp at 5,000 rpm and 280 lb·ft of torque at 2,900 rpm), a 4T65-E four-speed transmission with overdrive, a set of 19 × 8-inch wheels by Evo wrapped in Toyo Proxes T1-S high-performance tires.
 Numerous interior modifications included a full-length custom center console, four black leather Sparco racing seats, and a Kenwood entertainment center (with radio, CD, DVD, TV, 10-disc changer and numerous amps and speakers).
 Exterior modifications included custom HID headlamps (both low and high beams), "Altezza" style taillights, and a custom bodykit.

 Chevrolet produced the Cruiser as a concept only, never making it available for purchase.
 The intent was to attract younger buyers to the stock model and to demonstrate the viability of aftermarket modifications.

 Sixth generation (2004)

 The Malibu name was moved to GM's new Epsilon platform based on the 2002 Opel Vectra C for 2004.
-The Epsilon-based Malibu came in two bodystyles, a standard 4-door sedan and a 5-door Malibu Maxx hatchback (the first mid-size Chevrolet hatchback since the 1989 Chevrolet Corsica).
-The Malibu Maxx has a fixed glass roof panel over the rear seats with a retractable sunshade, and an optional glass panel sunroof over the front seats and was similar in execution to the Opel Signum, a large hatchback derived from the Vectra C.
+The Epsilon-based Malibu came in two bodystyles, a standard 4-door sedan and a 5-door Malibu Maxx station wagon.
+The Malibu Maxx has a fixed glass roof panel over the rear seats with a retractable sunshade, and an optional glass panel sunroof over the front seats and was similar in execution to the Opel Signum, a large station wagon derived from the Vectra C.